-The above amounts represent the cost of the investment pool shares, and are considered to approximate market value.
 The investment pool is categorically exempt from the New York State collateral requirements.
 Additional information concerning the cooperative is presented in the annual report of Cooperative Liquid Assets Securities System - New York (CLASS) and the New York Liquid Asset Funds (NYLAF).

-NOTE 6.
-RECEIVABLES.
+NOTE 5.
+LEASES RECEIVABLE.